marharita08/Gradebook/README.md

 Gradebook is an online journal application developed using the Spring framework.
 It serves as a digital gradebook for school students.
 The application uses a PostgreSQL database and is deployed on the Weblogic web server.

+## Reasons for Development

+This project was initially developed as a laboratory work during the Java development courses.
+Over time, it was further refined and expanded, eventually evolving into a Bachelor's thesis project.

 ## Features

   - User authentication: Students, teachers, and administrators can create accounts and log in to the application.